Regulatory Compliance for Electronic Communications

 Having an email archiving solution helps you in complying with your email retention policy.
 It also assists you in automating your email retention policy.
 The type of retention policy your organization adopts can help to streamline and simplify your ability to remain in compliance, especially if your organization chooses to implement a hosted solution.
 Using the latest technology to apply and enforce policies for communications by employees, regardless of the format, provides the necessary tools for enabling compliant communication.

-What information will be kept?
+Determine what information will be kept

-Some organizations implement archiving solutions which have retention policies allowing users to decide which communications should be retained.
+Some organizations implement archiving solutions that have retention policies allowing users to decide which communications should be retained.
 This necessitates a tremendous amount of time and resources, requiring the physical archiving of any information an individual deems worthy of keeping.

-Unfortunately, this does not keep organizations in compliance, because it leaves open the possibility of document tampering or destruction.
+Unfortunately, this does not keep organizations in compliance because it leaves open the possibility of document tampering or destruction.
 These kinds of gaps in retention policies remain very present in today’s business culture, leaving organizations vulnerable to undetected fraud, errors, and lawsuits or litigations involving regulatory enforcement policies.

-How long should information be retained?
+How long should Information be retained?

-Full Audit Log
+Retain a Full Audit Log

 Every action that a person takes with their email should be audited.
-An email archiving solution allows you to conduct this audit, whether it is figuring out who is deleting emails, who is looking at certain emails or who is changing emails.
-A top-notch email archiving solution also allows for what is known as “random sampling” — which is a suitable way to ensure you’re routinely auditing your email archiving for certain activity or behavior.
+An email archiving solution allows you to conduct this audit, whether it is figuring out who is deleting emails, who is looking at certain emails, or who is changing emails.
+A top-notch email archiving solution also allows for what is known as “random sampling,” which is a suitable way to ensure you’re routinely auditing your email archiving for certain activity or behavior.

-Who has accessibility to audit information?
+Who has access to audit information?

 This tool allows an administrator complete oversight of the communications taking place within an organization, as well as those between employees and the outside community.
-An email archiving system usually allows for the administrator of the solution to configure who has access to these logs.
+An email archiving system usually allows the administrator of the solution to configure who has access to these logs.

-Which accounts are accessible, and should be monitored and archived from?
+Which accounts are accessible and should be monitored and archived from?

 E-Discovery (Search) Capabilities

 eDiscovery is a provision in federal and state statutes.
 Discovery is a legal process that allows attorneys on both sides to ask for information that is relevant to a case and that may lead to the discovery of other important facts and information.
 Parties to a lawsuit are required to provide this information in the discovery portion of the case.
-Intradyn’s search features allow you to simplify the audit process and streamline preparation for eDiscovery and litigation by searching posts using keywords and filters and full text.
+Intradyn’s search features allow you to simplify the audit process and streamline preparation for eDiscovery and litigation by searching posts using keywords and filters, and full text.
 Once you have created your report, you can export your social media data to any spreadsheet.

 A key component of the eDiscovery process is the length of time it takes for the party in question to present the requested material.
-The easiest way to guarantee your archiving solution is capable of accomplishing this task promptly is by implementing a solution which features top-of-the-line search capabilities.
-The ability to search through an archive for a specific communication allows you to produce the exact item in question in a manner which satisfies any deadline requirements.
+The easiest way to guarantee your archiving solution is capable of accomplishing this task promptly is by implementing a solution that features top-of-the-line search capabilities.
+The ability to search through an archive for a specific communication allows you to produce the exact item in question in a manner that satisfies any deadline requirements.

 Is your information stored in an acceptable format, i.e., a format other than paper or hard copies?